-The effect of customer loyalty programs on loyalty is a topic that is still being debated [6].
-Most loyalty programs do not turn all customers into loyal customers or make loyal customers exclusively.
-But, this does not mean that the loyalty program cannot be a useful tool.
+The effect of customer loyalty 7 ograms on loyalty is a topic that is still being debated [6].
+Most loyalty programs do

 Extensive empirical research provides mixed evidence of the effect of loyalty programs on loyalty.
 Several studies have found a positive effect of retail loyalty programs on buying behavior while others provide evidence of loyalty programs not producing any influence [3].